Skip To Content

 ASK THREE FINANCIAL EXPERTS how much you need to save for retirement, and you might get three different answers: a specific number, say $3 million; a figure based on future spending, such as enough to draw down 80% to 90% of your pre-retirement income every year; or a simple formula, like saving 12 times your pre-retirement salary.

-So what's right for you?
-To identify a savings target that fits your goals and priorities, work through these four steps with your advisor.
-“Your financial advisor can also suggest ways to adjust your current savings and investment plan to help achieve that amount,” says Jeremy Kaneer, director, Investment Solutions Group for Merrill.
+Even amid these uncertainties and new opportunities, it’s important to have a ballpark estimate of how much money you’ll ultimately need.
+To identify a target that fits your goals and priorities, work through these four steps with your advisor.
+“Your financial advisor can also suggest ways to adjust your current savings and investment plan to help you close any gaps,” says Jeremy Kaneer, director, Investment Solutions Group for Merrill and Bank of America Private Bank.

 Having a clear idea of the sort of lifestyle you want in retirement will help you estimate how much it could cost.
 Start by thinking about your essential or nonnegotiable regular expenses, such as a roof over your head, food on the table and out-of-pocket healthcare expenses.
 Then consider expenses that are important to your lifestyle.
 That might be anything from dining out frequently to traveling overseas every year.
 Offering financial support to aging parents or helping adult children or grandchildren with education expenses might also be a priority.

 Keep in mind, too, that some essential expenses — such as your own healthcare spending — may increase in retirement, while your retirement lifestyle may shift as you age.
+Nearly half of retirees say their overall expenses are higher than they predicted.2 You can use this retirement income planning worksheet to come up with an estimate of your future spending, and revisit it as your plans change.
 Just as you juggle and prioritize competing goals when you’re younger, you’ll need to do the same throughout retirement.

 New to Merrill?
 Connect with a Merrill Advisor